Why iPhone Uses HEIC Format

 Does Apple automatically convert HEIC?

 In many cases, yes.
 When you share photos via email or to non-Apple devices, iOS can automatically convert HEIC to JPEG.
-You can control this in Settings > Photos > Transfer to Mac or PC.
+You can control this in Settings > Photos > Transfer to Mac or PC by selecting "Automatic".

 Is HEIC only used by Apple?

-No, HEIC/HEIF is an open standard.
-Android, Windows, and many camera manufacturers now support it.
-However, Apple was the first major platform to adopt it as the default format.
+No, HEIC/HEIF is an open standard developed by MPEG.
+Android 9+, Windows 10/11, and many camera manufacturers now support it.
+However, Apple was the first major platform to adopt it as the default format in 2017.

 Convert HEIC Files Now